WalkerTexas-coder/Instructor-Lectures/jest-enzyme.md

 - Jest we've interacted with before but it was built by Facebook for purpose is a bit deeper than what we have used it for int the past.
 React comes bundled with Jest; it does not need to be installed separately.
 - Jest acts as a test runner, assertion library, and mocking library.
 - Jest also provides Snapshot testing, the ability to create a rendered ‘snapshot’ of a component and compare it to a previously saved ‘snapshot’.
-The test will fail if the two do not match. this would be a good subject for a tech talk abut we wont be dealing with it today.
+The test will fail if the two do not match.
+This would be a good subject for a tech talk abut we wont be dealing with it today.
 Today we are going to be using a different tool called "Enzyme"
 - Enzyme, created by Airbnb, adds some great additional utility methods for rendering a component (or multiple components), finding elements, and interacting with elements.

 ### Jest and Enzyme
 - Both Jest and Enzyme are specifically designed to test React applications, Jest can be used with any other Javascript app but Enzyme only works with React.
 - Jest can be used to test React projects without Enzyme.
-It does this by rendering components and test with snapshots, Enzyme simply adds additional functionality.
-Enzyme can be used without Jest, however Enzyme must be paired with another test runner if Jest is not used.
+- Enzyme can be used without Jest, however Enzyme must be paired with another test runner if Jest is not used.

 As described, we will use:
 -   Jest as the test runner, assertion library, and mocking library